Retirement involves a lot more than simply collecting a pension

 By Olev Edur

-So, you’re about to retire.
+So, you’re thinking about retirement.
 Congratulations—but are you really ready for this major life transition?
 Or are you going to discover that there’s a lot more to retirement planning than applying for your pensions and waiting for the money to roll in?

 Evan Hickey, a financial planner with RBC Royal Bank in Halifax, points out that there can be many elements in a proper retirement plan, and many of the old bromides regarding retirement no longer apply; you need a comprehensive personalized strategy.